rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

   1. Select the **{comment}** **comment** icon in the gutter.
   1. In **Commenting on lines**, select the first line number your comment refers to.

   New comments default to one-line comments, unless you select a different starting line.

-Multiline comments display the comment's line numbers above the body of the comment:
+Multi-line comments show the comment's line numbers above the comment body:

 ![Line numbers shown above comment](img/multiline-comment-saved.png)